 Fantasy Literature: Heroes in the Making

 Mr. Chris Rosser.
 Heroes in the Making explores the hero as a character in myth and story, ancient and modern.
 From the clay etchings of Gilgamesh to colorful embodiments in graphic novels, hero characters live, move, and have their being among us, so pervasive that we largely take the hero archetype for granted.
 But what makes a hero?
 Through select readings and guided engagement with diverse media (including anime, film, comics, storytelling, and song), students analyze, celebrate, and problematize the hero archetype.
 Lovers of story and aspiring writers will deepen appreciation for heroes in the making: the construction of hero characters we know and love, heroes who inhabit fiction’s other worlds.
 But fiction has this power: what we learn in story is formative and follows us out, so that we also are (each of us) heroes in the making.

 Dr. Eric Phelps.
 Features lab culturing of HeLa Cells.
 Explore the significance of how one woman’s cancer and one scientist’s dream revolutionized Cellular Biology.
 Learn the fundamentals of how normal human cells are transformed into cancer cells; become familiar with laboratory sterile cell culture techniques; be responsible for maintaining proper growth conditions for a plate of human cancer cells.

-Introduction to Cyber Security: Cyber Sleuthing
+Intro to Cybersecurity: Cyber Sleuthing

-Life-Giving and Life-Saving Chemistry
+Life-Giving & Life-Saving Chemistry